 2. has violated some legal right of the plaintiff.
 An example would be the right not to have one's property damaged, as can happen in an auto accident.

 When a crime is committed, it is considered a "wrong" against society.
 The person accused of the crime is prosecuted by the government.
 The government's laws establish what crimes are.
 Therefore, in criminal cases, one party is always a government.
 Cases titled U.S. v.
 Jones or Georgia v.
 Jones, for example, would undoubtedly be criminal cases.
-(Remember that in the commission of a crime, a private person may also be harmed.
-In that case, the victim can also bring a private civil action against the accused for the harm suffered.)

 To initiate most criminal cases, a prosecutor acting on behalf of the government files a charge in the proper court.
 The charge states that the defendant (that is, the person charged) has committed some act considered to be a crime under the law.
 If federal laws are violated, the prosecutor working for the federal government will prosecute the case.
 If state laws are broken, a prosecutor working for the state government will prosecute the case.